takeAction/jekyll-now/_posts/2018-02-25-Jenkins-Deploy2Tomcat.md

    Then choose the `repository depth`.

-   If `Repository URL` is `http://192.168.2.102:8090/svn/test/JenkinTest`, then Jenkins will create a folder named `JenkinTest` under `/var/lib/jenkins/workspace/<your project name>/`, the source code check out from svn is placed in this folder.
+   If `Repository URL` is `http://192.168.2.102:8090/svn/test/JenkinTest`, then Jenkins will create a folder named `JenkinTest` under `/var/lib/jenkins/workspace/<your project name>/`.
+   If it detects svn has changes, then it will check out source code from svn to this folder and build it.

    ![_config.yml]({{ site.baseurl }}/images/jenkins-3.png)